 Fishing for perch at night can yield very good results.
-There will be fewer fish that bite, but the ones that do are generally bigger.
 The best lures for night perch fishing are smaller, brightly colored softbaits, while the best natural baits include prawns and maggots.
 Spin fishing and ledgering are the superior methods for nighttime perch.

 If you want to know the best methods and tactics for nighttime perch fishing, continue reading this article.

 Despite many anglers not fishing for them at night, both Euro perch and yellow perch can actually be rather active in the dark.
 A scientific study found that the fish’s activity depends mainly on the following 3 factors:

 - water depth

 In other words, light intensity really seems to only play a minor role when it comes to the perch’s feeding activity, which is something the study’s findings confirm as well.

 If the water temperature is very low, perch tend to seek out deeper water, as it will be somewhat warmer.
 Naturally, their general activity will decrease during such periods.

 But, as soon as water temperatures are only slightly rising, perch tend to feed rather actively both during day- and nighttime.
 During the warmer months, they instead seek somewhat cooler temperatures, which can be found mostly during nighttime.